 Cooking and Gardening

 We support the long-term health of Central Texans by offering free cooking and nutrition classes, and free gardening education and resources to our local community.
-We also create educational videos focused on local, seasonal cooking, and regenerative agriculture (coming soon!).

 Why We Offer Cooking and Gardening Education and Resources